swiss-seismological-service/scrtdd/README.md

 Now that we have a high quality background catalog we are ready to perform real time relocation.

-#### 2.2.3 Cross correlation, waveform filtering and signal to noise ratio options
+#### 2.2.3 Cross-correlation, waveform filtering and signal to noise ratio options

 Those parameters require some trial and error to be correctly set but after that they can be kept identical for real-time relocation without any major change, except for the parameter ```maxDelay``` that should be increased in real-time relocation to accomodate the larger uncertainty of automatic picks compared to manual ones (unless scrtdd is used to only relocate manually reviewed origins).

 ![Relocation options](/data/xcorr.png?raw=true "Relocation options")

-To help figuring out the right values for cross correlation the log file (or console output with ```--console=1 --verbosity=3```) come in handy:
+To help figuring out the right values for cross-correlation the log file (or console output with ```--console=1 --verbosity=3```) come in handy:

 ```
-12:32:22 [info] Cross correlation statistics: performed 40361, waveforms with Signal to Noise ratio too low 2435, waveforms not available 98
+12:32:22 [info] Cross-correlation statistics: performed 40361, waveforms with Signal to Noise ratio too low 2435, waveforms not available 98
 12:32:22 [info] Total xcorr 40361 (P 59%, S 41%) success 28% (11499/40361).
 Successful P 22% (5300/23844).
 Successful S 38% (6199/16517)
 12:32:22 [info] xcorr on actual picks 24784/40361 (P 60%, S 40%) success 37% (9186/24784).
 Successful P 31% (4629/14761).
 Successful S 45% (4557/10023)
 12:32:22 [info] xcorr on theoretical picks 15577/40361 (P 58%, S 42%) success 15% (2313/15577).
 Successful P 7% (671/9083).
 Successful S 25% (1642/6494)